-High mallow, also referred to as common mallow, is an herbaceous perennial used in the past as a food source and for its healthful qualities.
+Malva, also referred to as high mallow or common mallow, is an herbaceous perennial used in the past as a food source and for its healthful qualities.
 Malva sylvestris is recognized by its lobed, dark green leaves and showy, purple-pink, five-petaled flowers.
 Mallow leaves can be used in hearty broths, soups, and sauces.
-Mucilaginous in nature, mallow leaf can also be prepared as an extract, herbal infusion, or applied externally.
+Mucilaginous in nature, malva leaf can also be prepared as an extract, herbal infusion, or applied externally.

 Malva sylvestris is a spreading annual, biennial, or perennial depending on what climate the plant grows in.
 A member of the Malvaceae family, it can grow up to three or four feet tall with round, lobed, dark green leaves and showy, five-petaled, purple-pink flowers.
 Mallow grows throughout meadows, hedgerows, fallow fields, and gardens.
 Its flowers ripen into fruits, or nutlets, which form a ring resembling a wheel of cheese.
 These nutlets have earned the plant the nickname of “cheeses” and were oftentimes considered a snack for many foragers, gardeners, and children.